immerfroehlich/audio-juicer/README.md

 ./gradlew build

-Extract the content of java-juicer/build/distributions/JavaJuicer.zip to where you want the compiled application to be and run ./java-juicer in the bin directory.

-BE WARNED: Currently the tool has a few fixed configurations for the paths.
-Currently all ripped audio will be saved in ~/Musik/Archiv
+Call
+./run.sh
+to run the application

 Please DON'T USE the ./gradlew run target, the application will start, but the relative paths to the native libraries will not be correct.
 Just use the distribution files.

+From time to time call
+git pull --recurse-submodules
-From time to time call "git pull" to get the latest changes and then rebuild the project with "./gradlew build".
+to get the latest changes and then rebuild the project with "./gradlew build".

 Eclipse IDE configuration